 Stok Kangri and the Markha Valley Trek

 The following checklist should help you with your packing.
 As a general rule, you should always try to keep the weight of your equipment to a minimum.
 The packed weight of your trek bag whilst trekking, including your sleeping bag and camping mattress, should be no more than 15 kgs.
-(33 pounds).
 Please note that your mountaineering equipment will be packed into additional, communal kitbags at the start of the trekking and this equipment will not be part of your personal 15kg weight limit.
 There is a baggage limit on the flight to Leh of 15kg for hold baggage and an additional 7kg for cabin baggage.

 You must bring the following items